 One time the other doctor that worked there had a patient that got the retinal photo done and she noticed blood build up in the back of the eye in the photos.
 This person was immediately taken to the emergency room and the doctor’s there said that could have been life-threatening if it wasn’t caught in time, and this patient was in NO pain or noticed anything out of the ordinary.

 So you see why it’s important to have a routine eye exam done regularly?
 Some of the things that can be discovered can be life-saving.
+Other times you may catch early signs of something else such as high blood pressure or high cholesterol, and sometimes before your primary care doctor.

 So, how often should you visit your eye doctor?

-How long the eyeglass prescription last before it expires can vary depending on where you are from, but it is recommended that you should get a routine eye exam at the very least once every two years.
+How long the eyeglass prescription lasts before it expires can vary depending on where you are from, but it is recommended that you should get a routine eye exam at the very least once every two years.

 If you are a contact lens wearer, the timeframe may be different.
 Here in California, the prescriptions are only written out for a year, so you have to get an annual eye exam to keep your contact lens prescription current.